JasonLKelly/cosense_cloud/WORKPLAN.md

 - Control Center UI shows robots and humans moving in Zone C
 - Robots emit **SLOW / STOP / REROUTE** decisions with reason codes
 - Operator can ask:
-  1. “Why did robot X stop / slow / reroute?”
+  1. "Why did robot X stop / slow / reroute?"
-  2. “What’s happening in Zone C?”
+  2. "What's happening in Zone C?"
-  3. “Is this an isolated event, or part of a pattern?”
+  3. "Is this an isolated event, or part of a pattern?"
 - Gemini answers are grounded, structured, and non-hallucinatory
 - Datadog shows **decision-quality metrics**, not just infra health
 - Repo is clean, documented, and reproducible